-The last time I wrote a blog like this it was in reference to Lupe Fiasco.
+The first time I wrote a blog like this it was in reference to Lupe Fiasco.
 Immediately after posting it I told my brother that it was just a matter of time before I wrote another one for either Saigon, Papoose or whoever else is deemed the “Next Big Thing” or a term I prefer “The New Hip Hop Black Jesus”.
+In April 2008 following a supposedly subpar show I did another one for Jay Electronica.
+Let's go back in again 20 months after the fact, shall we?

 It seems like people either put too much belief in one artist or they have these unrealistic expectations for these emcees.
 None of these cats is the modern day King Menes, meaning they aren’t going to bridge the gap between the commercial and underground and make it all one big united Hip Hop family again.
 It didn’t happen when Mos Def & Talib Kweli released the Black Star LP ten years ago and it won’t happen now.